 Unusual Options Activity Insight: eBay

-Shares of eBay (NASDAQ:EBAY) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $69.62.
+On Wednesday, shares of eBay (NASDAQ:EBAY) saw unusual options activity.
+After the option alert, the stock price moved down to $68.21.

 - Trade Type: CALL